XarkLabs/FleaFPGA-JTAG/FleaFPGA-JTAG-win32/readme.txt

 The "-v" option will "spam" you with all the details of the JTAG communication. :-)

-The "-w" option can be used when invoking FleaFPGA-JTAG from the commmand line and causes it to write the selected options to the default options file.
+The "-w" option can be used when invoking FleaFPGA-JTAG from the command line and causes it to write the selected options to the default options file.

 The "-a" mode will attempt to stay running and automatically re-program the FleaFPGA board when it detects the bitstream file is modified (e.g. re-synthesized).
 This mode is experimental and can sometimes cause a spurious error (but generally works OK).